gimphammer/fastfind/README.md

 ### 5.1 Shortcuts

-you can ignore the shortcuts listed here, but if you are famillar with shortcuts, you can work more fluent.
+you can ignore the shortcuts listed here, but if you are familiar with shortcuts, you can work more fluently.

 | vs-code command ID                       |
 | ---------------------------------------- |